ePages-de/epages-devportal/_posts/2019/2019-09-26-why-it-makes-sense-to-introduce-a-design-system.md

 How do all the colleagues that work on the product know about decisions that have been made?
 I've heard people (including myself) discuss stuff like this:

-* Why do we use a toggle here instead of a checkbox?
+* Why do we use a toggle switch here instead of a checkbox?
 * How should we get the message across in the UI?
 * Seriously?
 Is this the way we want to go from UX perspective?
 * Can we expect our users to know this?